okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/monitor/index.md

 To mitigate denial-of-service attacks and abusive actions, Okta enforces rate limits on API requests as well as other end-user inbound and outbound operations.
 See [Rate limit overview](/docs/reference/rate-limits/) for details.

-Review and monitor the [rate limit system logs](/docs/reference/rl-system-log-events/) to detect rate limit warnings or violations.
+Monitor and review the [system log events for rate limits](/docs/reference/rl-system-log-events/) to detect rate limit warnings or violations.
 Use the information in these event logs to investigate access spikes, abusive actions, or traffic trends.
 You can set up rate limit notification emails or rate limit notifications displayed in the Admin Console banner for admins.
 See [Set up rate limit notifications](https://help.okta.com/en/prod/Content/Topics/Settings/set-up-rate-limit-notifs.htm) for details.

 ## Review Okta system status